AmanRathoreP/Currency-Converter/README.md

 # Contributing [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](issues.md)

-Thank you for considering contributing to Computer Based Test Emulator
+Thank you for considering contributing to Currency Converter

 First note we have a code of conduct, please follow it in all your interactions with the program files.